arjunj132/pyos/README.md

 # pyos
 An kind of operating system portal to a variety of apps.
+(Linux/Mac python3 required)

 ## Installation